slreynolds/decentralize-your-internet/README.md

 # Step 0 - Hardware and Preparations

-- get the target machine: e.g. HP Pavillon 15-bc230ng
+- get the target machine: e.g. Dell Latitude E6230
 - admin machine from where you work normally
 - charger for said notebook
 - a USB Stick (8GB or more)
 - a mouse for setup (optional)